STUDENT HANDBOOK TABLE OF CONTENTS

 Exam Rescheduling and Emergencies

-The following procedures shall be followed:
+The following procedures must be followed:

 a) The student must inform both instructors of the conflict and ask one professor for relief.
 If one instructor refuses permission, the student may ask the other.
 If neither instructor authorizes rescheduling, the student should consult the Associate Dean for Academic Affairs immediately.

 b) A student may seek relief if a scheduled exam conflicts with other very important obligations (e.g., family weddings, job responsibilities, etc.).
-The procedure to be followed is the same as in 1(a) above, and should include the details of the important obligation that prompted the petition for relief.
+The procedure to be followed is the same as in 1(a) above, and should include the details of the important obligation that prompted the request for relief.
 Each case will be considered on its merits.

 3. Emergencies Arising During an Exam If an emergency arises during an exam, notify the Dean's Office immediately.
 Arrangements will be made for rescheduling, if appropriate.
 To preserve the anonymity of the grading process, the student should not contact the instructor.